LYLA

 LYLA, Edinburgh: The Verdict

 If you are looking for a single argument for Edinburgh's place among the UK's serious dining cities, LYLA makes it convincingly.
-Stuart Ralston's seafood tasting menu at 3 Royal Terrace is among the most technically accomplished meals available in Scotland right now, and at a ££££ price point it delivers enough precision and produce quality to justify the spend.
+Stuart Ralston's seafood tasting menu at 3 Royal Terrace is among the most technically accomplished meals available in Scotland right now, at a ££££ price point it delivers enough precision and produce quality to justify the spend.
 Book it for a birthday, an anniversary, or any occasion where the meal is the event itself.

 What to Expect

-LYLA occupies a Georgian townhouse on Royal Terrace, the same address once held by Paul Kitching's 21212, and the sense of occasion Kitching established here has carried forward under Ralston.
+LYLA occupies a Georgian townhouse on Royal Terrace, the same address once held by Paul Kitching's 21212, the sense of occasion Kitching established here has carried forward under Ralston.
 The experience begins upstairs in a beautifully appointed drawing room, where Champagne and canapés set the register for the evening.
-That first-floor bar is worth arriving for in its own right: snacks are prepared at an island counter, and the room frames what follows with enough ceremony to signal this is not a casual dinner.
+That first-floor bar is worth arriving for in its own right: snacks are prepared at an island counter, the room frames what follows with enough ceremony to signal this is not a casual dinner.

 The dining room downstairs blends into an entirely open kitchen at the rear.
-Dark drapes against bright linens, precise warm lighting, and a direct sightline to the kitchen create a calm, stage-like atmosphere.
-It is a room that reads serious without being cold, and the service team maintains that balance throughout a 10-course experience described by reviewers as having an unimpeachable standard of delivery.
+Dark drapes against bright linens, precise warm lighting, a direct sightline to the kitchen create a calm, stage-like atmosphere.
+It is a room that reads serious without being cold, the service team maintains that balance throughout a 10-course experience described by reviewers as having an unimpeachable standard of delivery.

 The Sourcing Case

-The menu at LYLA is built around sustainably caught fish and shellfish, and the sourcing commitment here is not background detail: it is the editorial logic of every dish.
-Wild halibut, Scottish langoustines, lobster, and squid appear in preparations that treat the produce as the point rather than a vehicle for technique.
+The menu at LYLA is built around sustainably caught fish and shellfish, the sourcing commitment here is not background detail: it is the editorial logic of every dish.
+Wild halibut, Scottish langoustines, lobster, squid appear in preparations that treat the produce as the point rather than a vehicle for technique.
 The langoustine, for instance, arrives as a single piece wrapped in kataifi pastry and balanced with apple ketchup and dried scallop roe.
-The squid is dried, pressed, and cut to fine ribbons before being served in a dark allium broth that reads visually as noodle soup.
-Both dishes demonstrate what happens when sourcing discipline and kitchen precision operate together: the ingredient is identifiable, traceable, and at its leading.
+The squid is dried, pressed, cut to fine ribbons before being served in a dark allium broth that reads visually as noodle soup.
+Both dishes demonstrate what happens when sourcing discipline and kitchen precision operate together: the ingredient is identifiable, traceable, at its finest.

 Kitchen also works beyond seafood.
 A duck course, introduced to the table before carving, returns as pink, succulent meat with rendered fat and cross-hatched skin glazed with plum.
 A sunflower XO sauce provides umami depth.
-It is the kind of dish that attracts the detail-heavy description it receives, and the sourcing-led approach that runs through the seafood courses applies here too.
+It is the kind of dish that attracts the detail-heavy description it receives, the sourcing-led approach that runs through the seafood courses applies here too.

 Desserts close with the same calibration: a cherry-laced chocolate sponge with meadowsweet ice cream is delicate and precise, ending the meal on balance rather than excess.
 For UK tasting menu comparisons at a similar level, consider L'Enclume in Cartmel or Moor Hall in Aughton as reference points for what the format can achieve outside London.
 In the capital, CORE by Clare Smyth operates in a similar register of produce-first fine dining.